Dear Cassie: My wife had an affair, and now that we are divorcing, she wants alimony from me! Do I have to pay her alimony?

-If you are dealing with a custody and parenting time dispute, you should seek the advice of matrimonial counsel.
+If you are dealing with the issue of alimony, you should seek the advice of matrimonial counsel.

 Have a divorce and family law question for Cassie?
 Submit your question to firstname.lastname@example.org for consideration in the next edition of “Ask Cassie.”